beamable/FederatedInventory/README.md

 ```

 ### 2. `GetInventoryState` implementation
 You can do any custom logic here.
-For example, you could AI generate some items, load items from a smart contract, use microstorage, or anything that satisfies your specific requirements.
+For example, you could AI generate some items, load items from a smart contract, use microstorage, or do anything that satisfies your specific requirements.
 Here's a dummy example that will return some static items and currency, just to showcase the response structure:

 ```csharp